-Certain assets are restricted in accordance with the provisions of the Bond Resolution (Resolution) and in accordance with FAA restrictions.
-Assets restricted under the Resolution which are designated primarily for payment of debt service are \$3.8 million and \$4.8 million at September 30, 2021 and 2020, respectively, the retention of the operation and maintenance reserve of \$8.2 million and \$8.5 million at September 30, 2021 and 2020, respectively, and the renewal and replacement reserve of \$6.1 million for both September 30, 2021 and 2020, all as defined in the Resolution.
-Assets that are subject to FAA restrictions include restricted cash and cash equivalents of \$1.2 million and \$1.2 million at September 30, 2021 and 2020, respectively, and results from the sale of excess land previously contributed by the FAA and not required for aviation purposes.
+Restricted assets: Certain assets are restricted in accordance with the provisions of the Bond Resolution (Resolution) and in accordance with FAA restrictions.
+Assets restricted under the Resolution which are designated primarily for payment of debt service are \$3.9 million and \$3.8 million at September 30, 2022 and 2021, respectively, the retention of the operation and maintenance reserve of \$8.9 million and \$8.2 million at September 30, 2022 and 2021, respectively, and the renewal and replacement reserve of \$6.9 million and \$6.1 million at September 30, 2022 and 2021, all as defined in the Resolution.
+Assets that are subject to FAA restrictions include restricted cash and cash equivalents of \$1.2 million and \$1.2 million at September 30, 2022 and 2021, respectively, and results from the sale of excess land previously contributed by the FAA and not required for aviation purposes.
 These assets are restricted until appropriated for FAA approved projects.
-In addition, the Department of Airports also has restricted assets consisting of cash and receivables of \$49.2 million and \$56.3 million at September 30, 2021 and 2020, respectively, for passenger facility charge revenues that are restricted by the FAA to capital projects.
+In addition, the Department of Airports also has restricted assets consisting of cash and receivables of \$53.8 million and \$49.2 million at September 30, 2022 and 2021, respectively, for passenger facility charge revenues that are restricted by the FAA to capital projects.